ibm-cloud-docs/cloud-object-storage/cli/rclone.md

 sudo mandb
 ```

-Run `rclone config` to setup:
+Run `rclone config` to set up:

 ```
 rclone config
 ```

 ### macOS installation from precompiled binary

-Download the latest version of rclone:
+{: #rclone-osx-binary}

+First, download the `rclone` package:

 ```
 cd && curl -O https://downloads.rclone.org/rclone-current-osx-amd64.zip
 ```

-Unzip the download and cd to the extracted folder:
+Then, extract the downloaded file and `cd` to the extracted folder:

 ```
 unzip -a rclone-current-osx-amd64.zip && cd rclone-*-osx-amd64
 ```

-Move rclone to your $PATH.
-You will be prompted for your password.
+Move `rclone` to your `$PATH` and enter your password when prompted:

 ```
 sudo mkdir -p /usr/local/bin
 sudo mv rclone /usr/local/bin/
 ```

-The `mkdir` command is safe to run, even if the directory already exists.
+The `mkdir` command is safe to run, even if the directory exists.
 {:tip}

 Remove the leftover files.